Cambridgeshire Guided Busway: Injuries and deaths

+Prosecution

+On 16 April 2025, Cambridgeshire County Council was fined £6 million plus £292,460.90 in costs after pleading guilty to two offences under the Health and Safety at Work etc. Act 1974.The Health and Safety Executive investigation found that the first risk assessment was carried out in August 2016, one year after the first fatality in 2015, and that simple safety measures were not in place such as, lighting at crossing points, appropriate bus speed limits, measures to separate pedestrians and cyclists from passing buses, and signage warning of dangers.

+During the Health and Safety Executive investigation, two improvement notices were served on Cambridgeshire County Council of which the HSE principal inspector said "They chose to appeal our enforcement action instead of acting on our concerns and incidents continued to happen."

+The council's Chief Executive acknowledged the failings, apologised and has taken action to improve safety with frequent inspections, a rolling programme of risk assessment and improved incident recording, reporting and investigation.

+Derailments

 Buses on the busway have derailed five times.
 Two derailments, both in the southern section, were blamed on excessive speed, and two more, one on the northern and one on the southern section, were blamed by operators on driver error in judging transitions between different parts of the busway.
 The cause of the most recent derailment, in October 2019 near Longstanton, is currently unknown.

-Other Incidents
+Other incidents

 Other incidents have included one bus crashing into the back of another, following the first braking hard due to horses obstructing the busway, a collision between a bus and a delivery van at a level crossing at Longstanton, and a collision between a car and a bus, also at Longstanton which resulted in a fire.
 This was the only incident which resulted in a bus being written off.
 In November 2020 a Stagecoach bus travelling on Route C was deroofed under Hills Road bridge.
-The incident did not cause any serious injury but caused substantial damage to the bus which was under one year old at the time of the accident.
+The incident did not cause any serious injury but caused substantial damage to the bus which was under one year old.
 The alarm-bell wire over the busway, which had been heavily damaged for many years, was replaced in mid 2021.
+On the same day that Cambridgeshire County Council was fined £6 million over safety failures, a fire engine and two guided buses were involved in a collision.